Michael B. Platt

-Michael B. Platt was an American artist (born 1948, died January 20, 2019) and art professor.
+Michael B. Platt was an American artist (1948 – January 20, 2019) and art professor.
 Platt was predominantly known as a printmaker and photographer.
 He was born, worked, lived most of his life, and died in Washington, DC.

 Education

-Platt received his degrees in Fine Art from the Columbus School of Art & Design in Ohio (BFA 1970), and Howard University (MFA 1973) in Washington, DC.
+Platt received his degrees in Fine art from the Columbus School of Art & Design in Ohio (BFA 1970), and Howard University (MFA 1973) in Washington, DC.

 Work

-Although Platt worked for years as a printmaker and photographer, his latest exhibitions in the last few years tended to be multi-media in nature.
-He taught at the Alexandria Campus of Northern Virginia Community College for more than 30 years and subsequently at Howard University for more than 10 years, where “he introduced digital photography and non-toxic printmaking into the school’s Fine Art curriculum.”
+Although Platt worked for years as a printmaker and photographer, his exhibitions in his final years tended to be multi-media in nature.
+He taught at the Alexandria Campus of Northern Virginia Community College for more than 30 years and subsequently at Howard University for more than 10 years, where "he introduced digital photography and non-toxic printmaking into the school’s Fine Art curriculum."
 He is considered by many to be one of the most influential DC artists and art professors of the last few decades.
 During his life he exhibited his artwork in solo and group shows in museums, art centers, and galleries in both the United States and other nations such as Australia, Viet Nam, Ukraine, Greece, Slovenia, the United Kingdom, Italy, and France.

-In 2003 Howard University’s James A. Porter Colloquium commissioned Platt to create the inaugural print for its 2004 conference.
+In 2003 Howard University's James A. Porter Colloquium commissioned Platt to create the inaugural print for its 2004 conference.

 In 2004 he was part of the DC Print Portfolio Project, sponsored by the District of Columbia Commission on the Arts and Humanities.